01

 Overview

 Every Mossmoon account gets one wallet and one or more API keys.
-Keys are shared between both products: the same mm_live_… token can buy a UK WhatsApp verification number and provision an always-on WhatsApp line for an agency's customer.
+Keys are shared between both products: the same mm_live_… token can provision an always-on WhatsApp line for an agency's customer and buy a verification SMS number.

 All endpoints are JSON over HTTPS.
 Responses are JSON objects; errors include at least an error machine-readable code and a message human-readable string.
 The base URL is https://mossmoon.app/api/v1.